AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 x = x - radius * sin(side * angle);
 </code></pre>

-The variable 'side' being the indicator that tells us in which direction we need to step next (multiplying the angle).
+The variable 'side' being the indicator that tells us in which direction we need to step next (multiplied by the angle).
 Now the inner for loop just needs to be able to determine how many steps we need to take before we are required to increment the side variable and change direction.
 This is accomplished in the condition statement of the for loop and is a bit heavy to digest, so let's go through it step by step!
 Let's have a look at what this calculation does:

 <pre><code>floor((side+4)/6)+(side%6==0)
 </code></pre>